jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/telemetry.md

 ### Data Processing Component

+This component is responsible for processing the input data and computing metrics for export either via the In Band Telemetry Component or the Out of Band Telemetry Component.

+This component is further partitioned into 4 modules or classes.

+- Data Sampling
-- Polls data from Sensor Fifo.
+  - Polls input data from Sensor Fifo.
   - Sensor fifo poll API's are synchronous driver framework calls, resulting in no additional run time latency.
-- Update telemetry summary usage data from raw data
+  - Manages state and other data tracking across multiple sampling periods.

+- Compute Metrics
+  - Computes various metrics and/or statistics of the Sampled Data.

+- Data Utilities
+  - Small module that provides math helper functions related to the data that is processed.

+- Packaging Interface
+  - This module contains the API's called from In band and out of Band telemetry packaging.
+  - These API's output the computed metrics via the packaging API interface.

 ### In Band Telemetry Component